zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 		-
 	- *Real > pseudonymous > anonymous* IDs
 	- ## Homogeneity
+	  collapsed:: true
 		- ![image.png](../assets/image_1665554488688_0.png)
-		- Conversely, homogeneity allows you to grow your network faster, but then often leaves you more vulnerable to attack by other competitors and other networks, simply because people are interchangeable.
-You think about Uber, you think about Lyft, you think about businesses where the needs are very clear and obvious,
+		- Conversely, **homogeneity** allows you to grow your network faster, but then often leaves you more vulnerable to attack by other competitors and other networks, simply because people are interchangeable.
+You think about Uber, you think about Lyft, you think about businesses where the needs are very clear and obvious, but it helps you grow faster at the beginning.
+So it's a trade off.
+	- ## Asymptoting
+		- Another interesting network property is what we call asymptoting.
+And asymptoting takes place when you might be adding more nodes onto the network, but the value doesn't actually continue to grow it.
+So the value of an Uber network or a Lyft network asymptotes even though you keep getting more drivers on the network,